leketech/Mental-Health-App/RENDER_DEPLOYMENT_CHECKLIST_COMPLETE.md

 1. Check build logs for specific error messages
 2. Verify all environment variables are correctly set
 3. Ensure the database connection string is correct
-4. Check that the JWT_SECRET is properly configured
+4. Check that the JWT_SECRET is properly configured (at least 32 characters)
 5. Verify CORS settings match the frontend domain
 6. Confirm the PORT environment variable is set to 8080
+7. Check that the OpenAI API key is valid (if using chat functionality)

 ## Rollback Plan